akarshsingh9/akarshsingh.com/README.md

 ## My future plans for the website

 I want to add following things to this website in future.
 These features are not currently available in my website.:
-<strike>1.
-Portfolio / Project page to showcase my projects in GitHub </strike>
+1. Portfolio / Project page to showcase my projects in GitHub.    :heavy_check_mark:
 2. Twitter and Github Follow buttons
 3. Home page to accomodate Project cards
 4. Feature to share articles on social media